dnase/evest/README.md

 evest
 =====

-It's best to run this in jruby (http://jruby.org/) to take advantage of java threading.
+It's best to run this in jruby (http://jruby.org/) to take advantage of JVM threading.

 You need to install mongodb (http://www.mongodb.org/).